heroLFG/hugo-herolfg-site/content/posts/truth.md

 ## Christian People

+### Non Standard Definition Related to this Post

 A Christian is a person who attempts to be like Christ: a king of kings.

 - previous thoughts about [the Christian](/posts/the-christian)

+### More Standard Definition Less Related to this Post

+A Christian is a person who has invites Jesus to help.

 ## Christ

-Christ is the person who serves the Creator and leads the church and the believers to create peace in our world.
+Christ is the person who serves [the Creator](/posts/reminders#g-d) and leads the church and the believers to create peace in our world.

 ## Believer